What does it mean to compete?

 Looking at the size of the sea anemones in this video, are you surprised by the amount of space they they feel they need?
 Explain your thinking fully.

-What must be true about the costs in energy of anemone fighting?
+What must be true about the energetic costs of anemone fighting versus the energetic gains?
 What would happen to the population if this were not the case?

 What is the difference between intraspecific and interspecific competition?